Solidarity with Parkfield School Birmingham – No to Religious Homophobia

 Regrettably, the actions of these parents worst effect those young Muslims that are LGBT in the community, instilling within them self-loathing, shame and embarrassment, which is further encouraged by the likes of Labour MP, Shabana Mahmood, who fully supports and condones the homophobia of their parents.

 If the No Outsiders program is scrapped and parents are permitted to have their way, how long before other elements of the Equalities Act are attacked and undermined?
-Tomorrow, far right groups might start campaigning outside schools, shouting that they don’t want their children being exposed to Islamic or Jewish ideas, as it “confuses their children”.
+Tomorrow, far right groups might start campaigning outside schools, shouting that they don’t want their children being exposed to the idea that it is OK to be Muslim or Jewish as it “confuses their children”.
 This is a very slippery road that we are on, if we bend the law for one group, others will demand the same.
 That was exactly what the Equalities Act was created to prevent.